Holidays

 Bishnupur

-Known for its ancient temples dating back to 15th century, Bishnupur is the history lovers’ paradise.
-Situated in the Bankura District, Bishnupur is has some beautiful terracotta temples and prosperous Balucheri Saree industry.
+Known for its ancient temples dating back to the 15th century, Bishnupur is the history lovers’ paradise.
+Situated in the Bankura District, Bishnupur has some beautiful terracotta temples and a prosperous Baluchari Saree industry which is famous across the globe.
 It is believed that art and culture flourished here during the reign of the Malla Rulers who were the patrons of painting and music.
-The temples here stand proof of the gorgeous architecture that this place once was adorned with.
+The famous temples, which are given a status of heritage place stand here as a proof of the gorgeous architecture that this place once was adorned with.

 Highlights: